Arthur Russell: Personal life

 As a young adult, Russell led a seemingly heterosexual lifestyle; at least two of these relationships (with Muriel Fujii in San Francisco and later Sydney Murray in New York) have been substantiated.
 He incorporated Buddhist philosophy in his music.

 Although he had a brief fling with Allen Ginsberg in 1973, Russell did not begin dating men until becoming involved with hairdresser Louis Aquilone in 1976.
 After the relationship with Aquilone dissolved, Russell dated Donald Murk (who subsequently became Russell's manager) for several years.
-According to Steven Hall, the relationship was tempestuous, "with lots of threesomes and fighting and very dramatic emotional scenes".
 As this relationship drew to a close, Russell became acquainted with silkscreen operator Tom Lee; their friendship rapidly evolved into a domestic partnership.

 Although Russell continued to see other men and women, their partnership endured until his death in 1992.
 Lee, who became a schoolteacher and continued to reside in the couple's rent-controlled East Village apartment until February 2011, is the executor of Russell's estate.
 Their relationship is detailed at length in Matt Wolf's Wild Combination: A Portrait of Arthur Russell.